yaroslav-gwit/HosterCore/README.md

 - `Prometheus` integration - all VMs and Jails will be discovered and monitored automatically
 - Automated, full mesh `WireGuard` config generation based on your internal cluster topology, with the support for multi-tenancy and multiple cluster groups
 - `Tailscale` installation and configuration guide (specific to `Hoster`), which will provide an easy way to access and manage your cluster and it's resources
-- Basic integration with `Tailscale`, to allow the automated routing updates for the remote users and admins
 - `LazyHoster` (an interface similar to `k9s` or `lazygit`) - a CLI utility to control the whole fleet of machines over the `REST API` (for the WebUI haters 😎)
 - More VM and Jail templates
-- The ability to run `Hoster` in a Jail - this will allow to split a single hardware server into a multi-user virtualization platform, with the ability to apply a highly granular control of just how much resources each user can utilize within their own Jail
+- The ability to run `Hoster` in a Jail - this will allow to split a single hardware server into a multi-user isolated platform, with the ability to apply a highly granular control of just how much resources each user can utilize within their own, jailed, virtualization environment

 ## Are there any plans to develop a WebUI?

+Yes.
-Yes, part of the project roadmap includes the development of a WebUI.
+Part of the project roadmap includes the development of a WebUI.
 The WebUI will serve as a user-friendly interface to interact with the system and control multiple hoster nodes simultaneously.
 While currently not the highest priority due to time constraints, I am open to exploring this feature further with increased community engagement and potential investment.

 Our paying customers already have access to an early version of the WebUI, that looks like this: